sparkflows/sparkflows-docs/docs/user-guide/python/jython.rst

 Run a SQL on the input DataFrame
 ++++++++++++++++++++++++++++++++++++++++++++

-The Jython Processor registers the incoming dataframe as a temporary table with a configurable name.
+The Jython Processor registers the incoming DataFrame as a temporary table with a configurable name.

 The below SQL in Jython script, performs a SELECT on the registered temporary table.